seeingnft/teia-/Tools-made-by-the-community.md

 ## Misc
 * [Naive status page for hicetnunc.xyz](https://hicetnuncstatus.herokuapp.com/) by @fraguada @LeithBA [github](https://github.com/fraguada/hicetnuncstatus)

-* [https://batch.xtz.tools/](https://batch.xtz.tools) An FA2 token batch sender! 🥳 Makes it a lot easier to send lots of tokens to many people at once - no more waiting for your wallet to confirm transactions one by one! by [@purespider] (https://twitter.com/PureSpider/status/1391784668601651200?s=19) With this tool people could do freebie giveaways by collecting people's addresses and then batch-send OBJKTS.
+* [FA2 token batch sender](https://batch.xtz.tools) 🥳 Makes it a lot easier to send lots of tokens to many people at once - no more waiting for your wallet to confirm transactions one by one! by [@purespider](https://twitter.com/PureSpider/status/1391784668601651200?s=19) With this tool people could do freebie giveaways by collecting people's addresses and then batch-send OBJKTS.

 * [TZComet Token Viewer](https://tzcomet.io/#/token/KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton/6291%3Falways-show-multimedia%3Dtrue) a tool to view all metadata and media data of OBJKTs (even banned ones).
 Simply paste the OBJKTs ID on top right and press Go.

 * [Collection grouping tool (OBJKT #59369)](https://www.hicetnunc.xyz/objkt/59369) by [@jagracar](https://twitter.com/jagracar).
 Groups your collection after artists and highlights copyminted OBJKTs in your (or any) collection

-* [hicdex](https://hicdex.com/) a blockchain indexer and GraphQL API for hic et nunc by [@marchingsquare](https://twitter.com/marchingsquare)
+* [Capital Gains and Losses](https://glry.xyz/gains) for Hic et Nunc Sales History, Gains and Losses

 * [copyminter.xyz](https://copyminter.xyz/) contains various tools to find copyminters.